drakkar-lig/debootstick/index.md

 - ready to be used (no installation step)
 - viable in the long-term, fully upgradable (including the kernel and the bootloader)
-- compatible with BIOS and UEFI systems
+- compatible with BIOS and UEFI systems (PC) or Raspberry Pi boards

 More information on the wiki
 ----------------------------
 On the wiki at https://github.com/drakkar-lig/debootstick/wiki, you will find:
 * A more complete workflow for designing and testing an image
 * How to install __debootstick__
 * How to combine __debootstrap__ or __docker__ with __debootstick__